-Visual art and performances of MIT and Wellesley students.
+Enjoy the visual art and performances of MIT community members.

-Visual, literary, and performance art that is inspired by the ideals of Dr. King and other civil rights leaders in the US and the world can be tremendously powerful.
+Visual, literary, and performance arts inspired by the ideals of Dr. King are a powerful way to honor his work and legacy.
 The arts can teach us deeply about freedom, justice, peace, equality, civil rights, human rights, and social justice.

 - visual art (painting, photography, sculpture, video)